-We here at Bearfoot Theory encourage every outdoor enthusiast to use their gear for as long as possible as a way to reduce waste and minimize our environmental footprint.
+We like to encourage every outdoor enthusiast to use their gear for as long as possible as a way to reduce waste and minimize our environmental footprint.
 However, when there’s absolutely no hope in repairing your damaged, beat-up, and well-worn gear it’s good to make an investment and buy new.
-But we are well aware that new gear can be very expensive and purchasing products at full price isn’t always an option.
-On the flip side, it can also seem risky to go for used or discounted gear if you don’t know where to look.
+But we are well aware that new gear can be very expensive and purchasing products at full price isn’t always in the budget.
+On the flip side, it can also seem risky to go for used or discounted outdoor gear if you don’t know where to look.

 We’ve been there before too and discovered that the world of discounted and used gear isn’t as scary as you might think.
 In fact, hunting down good quality, cheap outdoor gear is pretty simple and fun — let’s be honest, there’s nothing like scoring a great deal!